agatho-daemon/crispy_print/README.md

 ### Using a Print Format

 1. Open any document (e.g., Sales Invoice)
-2. Click **Print** dropdown
+2. Click **Typst** button in the toolbar
-3. Select your Crispy Format
-4. Preview and download PDF
+3. Preview and download PDF

 ### Print Preview Page